 - The full cost of all of your medical bills (including treatment, medication, and ongoing therapy)

 - The total cost of any car repairs or other lost or damaged property

 - Money to offset any wages you missed because your accident kept you from working

-These are all hard financial costs, with an exact dollar amount attached.
-But some losses can’t be measured in money, such as the loss of full use of a limb, a permanent disability, or living with chronic pain.
-In these cases the law does allow you to recover extra money, which can never truly replace what you lost but helps offset its financial impact.
-The amount of extra money involved depends on how serious your pain and losses were.
-It could be a few thousand dollars for a minor injury, or hundreds of thousands for a life-changing trauma
+These are all hard financial costs with an exact dollar amount attached but some losses can’t be measured in money, such as the loss of full use of a limb, a permanent disability, or living with chronic pain.
+In these cases, the law allows you to recover extra money depending on how serious your pain and losses were.
+It could be a few thousand dollars for a minor injury or hundreds of thousands for a life-changing trauma.

 In a perfect world, if you were the victim of the accident then you would get the full amount allowed by the law.
 But our world is run by insurance companies, and they will try to reduce how much they have to pay you—or refuse to pay altogether.
 Here are some of the most common ways they will fight your claim: